10 Signs Your Law Firm’s Website Needs a Redesign

 1. Your website is not optimized for mobile

 At the end of 2021, 54.4% of all web traffic was originating from mobile devices.
 Simply put, prioritizing a mobile-friendly site isn’t just a nice feature anymore, it’s a must.
 The majority of users have immediate access to their mobile devices at all times, but not all users are near their desktops.
 The widespread use of mobile devices is excellent news for your firm.
-The use of mobile devices means it’s easier for clients to have access to your website, even if they are on-the-go.
+It means clients have easy access to your website, even if they are on-the-go.
 A watered-down functioning mobile site will no longer suffice in today’s day and age.
 Your website needs a responsive design, one that adapts to screen size- whether that be a tablet, phone, or desktop.

 2. It doesn’t grab your visitor’s attention

-When prospective clients are doing their due diligence on your firm, you may only have a few seconds to captivate them when they first visit your site.
-Make sure your website is welcoming and immediately conveys the message you want visitors to know about your law firm.
-A great team of designers will be able to leverage the use of colors and graphics to catch your visitor’s eye.
+When prospective clients do their due diligence on your firm, you may only have a few seconds to captivate them when they first visit your site.
+I recommend making sure your website is welcoming and immediately conveys the message you want visitors to receive about your law firm.
+A great team of designers can leverage colors and graphics to catch your visitor’s eye.
 Remember that your website should be user-centric.
 It’s essential to understand your target audience and tailor your design and content to their preferences and needs.
-Regularly assess and update your website to keep it fresh and engaging.
+I also recommend regularly assessing and updating your website to keep it fresh and engaging.

 3. You haven’t uploaded a blog in years

 Your law firm’s blogging efforts represent a chance to showcase the amount of expertise your law firm and its attorneys possess.
-Not only does engaging in this type of thought leadership reassure clients that you are experts within your field, blogging also serves as a crucial component of your law firm’s search engine optimization (SEO) strategy.
+I’ve seen firsthand how a neglected blog can make a site look stale.
+Not only does engaging in this type of thought leadership reassure clients that you are experts within your field, but blogging also serves as a crucial component of your law firm’s search engine optimization (SEO) strategy.

-If your last blog post has been dated back several years, it can give off the impression that your law firm’s website is dated, and you may no longer be in business.
+If your last blog post has been dated back several years, it can create an impression that your law firm’s website is dated, and you may no longer be in business.

 If this pertains to you, consider reevaluating your blog topics.
 Struggling on where to start?
 Learn how to write a law firm blog post.